 How does Lemonade Insurance work?

-Lemonade insurance utilizes artificial intelligence and technology to offer customers insurance quotes through its website or mobile app.
+Lemonade insurance utilizes artificial intelligence and technology to offer customers homeowners or renters insurance quotes through its website or mobile app.
 Unlike most other insurance companies, Lemonade takes a flat fee out of your premium, pays for expenses and uses the rest of your premium for paying out claims.
-Lemonade’s Giveback program donates any leftover money from premiums that wasn’t needed for claims to charities.
-If the claims exceed the money available in the pool for claims paying, Lemonade uses reinsurance to cover it.
+Lemonade's Giveback program donates any leftover money from premiums that wasn't needed for claims to charities.
+If the claims exceed the rates that are still in the pool for claims paying, Lemonade uses reinsurance to cover it.

 Can you cancel Lemonade Insurance?